jcponce/complex/dctools/README.md

   - maxHue - Number [0, 1] (Optional)

-Note: This option requires the library [HSLuv](https://github.com/jcponce/complex/blob/gh-pages/dctools/libraries/hsluvmin.js) so you are going to need to include at as well
+Note: This option requires the library [HSLuv](https://github.com/jcponce/complex/blob/gh-pages/dctools/libraries/hsluvmin.js) so you are going to need to include it in your index file as well:

     <script src="hsluvmin.js"></script>